in Legal Success

-Even though the first financial institutions can be traced back to the foundation of Medici Bank in Italy at the end of the 14th century, the major break between commercial and financial systems occurred with the organization of the Amsterdam Stock Exchange in 1608.
+Even though the first financial institutions can be traced back to the foundation of the Medici Bank in Italy at the end of the 14th century, the major break between commercial and financial systems occurred with the organization of the Amsterdam Stock Exchange in 1608.
 Back then, the only financial product was the shares of the Dutch East India Company.
 However, it did not remain the last one.

-With the dawn of merchant capitalism at the very beginning of the 17th century, a large amount of capital was needed for the expeditions that the English East India Company sent to the East Indies.
+With the dawn of merchant capitalism at the beginning of the 17th century, a large amount of capital was needed for the expeditions that the English East India Company sent to the East Indies.

 Over centuries, the state’s urgent need for borrowings was supplied by financial institutions; however, such institutions lacked the appropriate regulations to ensure sustainable growth because governments certainly overlooked the importance of such institutions for the economy.
 It is certain that; the Great Depression, which revealed financial fragility in the worst possible way from 1929 to 1939, led the countries to take precautionary bank regulation measures.

 With the experiences of the Great Depression in 1929 and the Great Recession in 2007, governments have realized that the finance sector was “too big to fail” and had vital consequences for the whole economy.
-Moreover, the Great Depression dramatically changed the financial history as states enhanced more watchful attitudes on financial institutions.
+Moreover, the Great Depression dramatically changed financial history as states enhanced more watchful attitudes toward financial institutions.
 The Financial Technology boom was one of the consequences of the digitalizing world, especially after the crisis between 2007-2009.

 New Face of Finance: Financial Technology

-As technology developed over the last two centuries more than anyone has ever expected, it had incredible impacts on almost every facet of our lives.
+As technology developed over the last two centuries more than anyone expected, it had incredible impacts on almost every facet of our lives.
 It was also impossible for the finance sector to remain untouched by technology, which started with the electric telegraph system demonstrated by Samuel Morse in 1838.

 The first transatlantic cable provided infrastructure for financial globalization in 1866; the book named ‘The Economic Consequences of Power’ regarding the connections between technology and finance published by Keynes in 1920; Telex networks in the United States, Canada, Great Britain, Germany, and France, especially after the Second World War; the first auto teller machine (ATM) in 1967 or the foundation of the Society for Worldwide Interbank Financial Telecommunication (SWIFT) in 1973 were each extremely significant steps for the development of Financial Technology.

-Nevertheless, one cannot stress enough how important the effect of the financial crisis between 2007-2009 was, which can be seen as the turning point for Financial Technology since financial institutions across the world faced huge losses and the danger of systemic collapse.
+Nevertheless, one cannot stress enough how important the effect of the financial crisis between 2007-2009 was, which can be seen as a turning point for Financial Technology since financial institutions across the world faced huge losses and the danger of systemic collapse.
 On the other hand, some have argued that it was a required revolution for the evolution of Financial Technology.

-Therefore, it is fair to state that Financial Technology, which challenges the traditional financial system and gives people a chance to work independently in the sector, was a great path to take for people who were high-skilled and unemployed.
+Therefore, it is fair to state that Financial Technology, which challenges the traditional financial system and gives people a chance to work independently in the sector, was a great path for people who were high-skilled and unemployed.

-Financial Technology, abbreviated fintech or FinTech, referred to the Financial Services Technology Consortium in the ’90s, an initiative by Citicorp.
+Financial Technology, abbreviated fintech or FinTech, referred to the Financial Services Technology Consortium in the ’90s as an initiative by Citicorp.
 FinTech can be used differently depending on the context.
-However, many people commonly think that FinTech is a unique integration of financial services and information technology.
+However, many people commonly think FinTech is a unique integration of financial services and information technology.
 Financial technology can be defined in the simplest way as using technology and innovation to deliver financial services.
 Likewise, the European Parliament indicates that Financial Technology refers to firms that use technology and innovation to provide financial services more efficiently.

-The use of smartphones for mobile banking, investing services or blockchain, crowdfunding, P2P lending, Robo-advice, virtual currencies are the best examples of technologies aiming to make financial services more accessible to the general public.
-The said the brand-new and buzzing area is also in line with the concept of Financial Inclusion set out by the United Nations, which aims to provide equal access to financial services for everyone around the globe.
+The use of smartphones for mobile banking, investing services or blockchain, crowdfunding, P2P lending, Robo-advice, and virtual currencies are the best examples of technologies aiming to make financial services more accessible to the general public.
+The said brand-new and buzzing area is also in line with the concept of Financial Inclusion set out by the United Nations, which aims to provide equal access to financial services for everyone around the globe.